 When it comes to commercial and operational decisions most of the time the difficulty in decision-making lies in the correct trade-off within the benefits triangle (shown to the left).
 If you can get the article/outcome within the time-frame that you would like and with the right quality that you would like to have, there may be a high cost trade-off.
 Similarly you can find yourself having a low cost at the right quality, but you may have to wait longer to receive the outcome or article.
 Understanding the trade-off as shown in the graphic above may make it easier to decide which of the three are non-negotiable and where a compromise may be appropriate.

 Another challenging area for decision-making can be competing values.
 Imagine you value employee development (as a leader or manager) and you also value productivity.
 Choosing to develop your employees typically means you have to take them away from their daily activities to attend a development or learning event.
 This implies they are not able to produce the results you need during that time.
 This kind of choice often comes at the last minute.
-Imagine you had planned for Employee A to attend, but at the last moment he or she is out sick or otherwise unable to attend and HR asks you to nominate a substitute and thereby presents you with a decision-making dilemma.
+Imagine you had planned for Employee A to attend a training course, but at the last moment he or she is sick or otherwise unable to attend and HR asks you to nominate a substitute and thereby presents you with a decision-making dilemma.

 The graphic shown the the left illustrates some competing value trade-off decisions that you may be called upon to consider as a leader or manager.
 If you have already completed a review of your own values as a leader you may have the advantage of using that as a framework for decision-making.
 You would also need to look at the values that the company represent to make sure your trade-off options also include that perspective.